acolorbright/artistpledge-contact-form/README.md

 You have:

 * Heroku toolbelt installed
-* Active Mailgun account and API KEY
+* Active Mailgun account, API key and domain

 1. Create a Heroku web app
 ---------------------